 Requests for information or access to our archives:

 Our archives are overseen by our Sexton, Zachary Edinger.
 Some of our historical documents and paraphernalia are located in our synagogue building, but the majority of our collection – especially older and more delicate materials – is housed offsite at a specialized storage facility in New Jersey.
-Mr. Edinger visits the facility from time to time for congregational purposes and attempts to handle other requests at that time.
+Rev. Edinger visits the facility from time to time for congregational purposes and attempts to handle other requests at that time.
 For extenuating needs, he will arrange for a special visit.

 Your request will be evaluated upon receipt.
 Within a few days you will receive an email determination whether we are able to access the information you have requested.
 You will also receive a fee estimate at that time.